-The Big Post-Covid Interview Question You’re Not Expecting—Plus, the Right Answer was originally published on Vault.
+The Big Post-Covid Interview Question You’re Not Expecting—Plus, the Right Answer was originally published on Firsthand.

 For many people, the past year has been among the most difficult of their lives.
 But for others, including branding and marketing expert Vince Thompson, it’s been the exact opposite.